Frontify/fondue/CONTRIBUTING.md

 ## Building Packages

-The Packages in the Monorepo are built independently.
+The packages in the monorepo are built independently.
 To build the packages, run `pnpm build` in the respective package directory.

 Alternatively you can run the following scripts in the root directory.